 The doctor may recommend certain exercises and stretches that provide additional relief between treatments.
 Many patients with pain respond quite well to chiropractic care after several weeks of consistent treatment, although relief can be experienced as soon as the first session.

 Claim Your Effective Sciatica Pain Relief Today

-If you want to experience effective fast pain relief, then take action now by calling Dr. Ronald Whitfield D.C., a Tallahassee chiropractor, at (850) 878-6233.
+If you want to experience effective fast pain relief, then take action now by calling Dr. Ronald Whitfield D.C., at (850) 878-6233.
 We are located at 1216 Miccosukee Road Tallahassee, FL 32308.
 Or save a phone call and schedule an appointment online here.